Omni Arena: $300K Revenues and 5-Month ROI

 - Compatible attraction mix.
 Omni Arena’s active experience fits well with Pinballz’s existing activities and customer demographic.
 In addition to Omni Arena, Pinballz offers go-karting, laser tag, bumper cars, and a laser maze.

 - Excellent attendants.
 Pinballz’s management knows how to operate staffed attractions, and employees are engaged, helpful, and enthusiastic.
 Pinballz runs Omni Arena with just one attendant, even on busy weekends, without problems.

 Omni Arena: A New Anchor Attraction

 By driving repeat play and attracting a new audience of serious gamers, Omni Arena has become a new anchor attraction for FECs and other entertainment venues.
 But unlike other anchor attractions such as laser tag, bowling, or go-karting, Omni Arena is both affordable and compact.
-Omni Arena currently costs $121,000 and has a footprint of 375 sq. ft.
+Omni Arena costs significantly less than the large anchor attractions and takes up less than 375 square feet.